 Because the pipe was larger than necessary, a much larger hole had to be drilled through the floor framing.

-With proper planning, the drain could have been routed through the back of the kitchen cabinetry before entering the floor system, avoiding unnecessary structural damage altogether.
+With proper planning, the drain could have been routed through the back of the kitchen cabinetry before entering the floor system, avoiding the structural damage altogether.

 Why Does Pipe Routing Matter?

-Professional plumbers consider more than simply getting water from one location to another.
+Professional plumbers consider more than getting water from one point to another.

 Every installation should balance:

-Sometimes a slightly longer pipe route is actually the better solution because it avoids cutting structural framing.
+Sometimes a slightly longer pipe route is the better solution because it avoids cutting structural framing.

 Can Structural Damage Like This Be Repaired?